 Make it as easy as possible for users to provide even small amounts of feedback.
 If the user doesn’t want to answer one of the four questions, don’t stop them from submitting the form.
 Never forget that customers are doing you a favor—they don’t owe you anything.

 This means marking up the form fields during development to create a logical flow.
 This is helpful for desktop and mobile users who wish to tab through the form using the keyboard rather than lifting their mouse or finger to move to the next field.

 If you follow the above rules you’ll already be halfway to a form that looks as good on mobile as on a desktop.
 Make sure the form is responsive (i.e., it resizes depending on the device it’s being viewed on).

-Visual appeal and usability aren’t the only important factors in creating your customer feedback form.
+Visual appeal, navigation, usability aren’t the only important factors in creating your customer feedback form.
 What you’re asking about and the way the questions or field labels are worded also impact the success and completion rate of your form.
 Here are four tips to help you find the right words:

 6. Write little, but well.

 Cut down the number of questions in the form so it only includes those that have the clear goal of gaining a better understanding of your users’ experience.
 The fewer questions, the better.
 Stuck coming up with ideas?
 Here’s a list of 29 possible questions to ask users about your service, with sections for getting feedback on your website, your product, and your competitors.